stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 they can be included in the inner-product compuation without affecting the correctness test).
 It is likely that this will require refinement in future, e.g. for kernels that have non-numeric arguments.

+For the LFRic API, only scalar and field arguments are currently included in the inner-product calculation.
+Issue #1864 will extend this to operator arguments.

 Comparing the Inner Products
 ----------------------------